-To ensure that school place offers are made fairly the council is committed to following strict address verification procedures.
+To ensure that school place offers are made fairly, RBWM is committed to following strict address verification procedures.
 We will investigate any applications where there are doubts about the information provided or where information has been received that suggests a fraudulent or misleading application has been made.

 We consider any school place obtained by deception to be unfair as another child is being deliberately denied their lawful claim to that place.
-If you suspect that a parent has applied using an address that the child does not live at, please let us know by emailing rbwm.admissions@achievingforchildren.org.uk.
+If you suspect that a parent has applied using an address where a child does not actually reside, please let us know by emailing rbwm.admissions@achievingforchildren.org.uk.
 Any information received will be treated in strict confidence.
-Any allegations of people providing false information or using an 'address of convenience' when applying for a school place are fully investigated, and if found to be true allocated places will be withdrawn in accordance with the School Admissions Code 2021, even if your child has started at the school.
+Any allegations of people providing false information or using an 'address of convenience' when applying for a school place are fully investigated, and if found to be true allocated places will be withdrawn in accordance with the School Admissions Code 2021.
+Please be aware that false claims can, and do, result in criminal charges for the applicant.